r-windows/docs/rtools40.md

 ## Running a build server

 If you run a winbuilder-like build server, it can be useful to install all the available system libraries from pacman, and keep them up-to-date.
-Obviously this takes a lot of space, regular users shouldn't do this!
+Obviously this takes a lot of space; regular users shouldn't do this!

 The script below updates and installs __all packages from pacman__: